Noyabronok/vite-ts-react/README.md

 # TODO
 Here are some of the things that could be done to improve this application
 1. feature: add stock details loading feedback (spinner?)
-1. feature: clean up stock serialization in URL to be more readable
 1. feature: add input validation
 1. tech: add more unit tests
 1. tech: add more e2e tests